 One of the greatest sources of confusion and conflict in an office comes from not having clearly written policies and procedures.
 That's why every practice should have a detailed, well-written employee handbook.

-by Joe Soda in Business Insurance on Wednesday, September 09, 2015
+by James West in Business Insurance on Wednesday, September 09, 2015

 If you’re like most small businesses, you consider your staff an extension of your family.
 After all, you spend a significant amount of time with them.
 You know them.
 You trust them.
 So, you really don’t have to think about preventive fraud measures, right?

 Did you know that companies with fewer than 100 employees experience 28% higher employee fraud losses than larger companies?* Or look at it another way: the Association of Certified Fraud Examiners (ACFE) estimates that businesses annually lose on average six percent of their revenues due to employee crime.**

 In large part, the higher rate of fraud comes from the lack of simple controls and procedures that would protect your practice.
 Here are some easy measures to put into place: